SmartTokenLabs/TokenScript/doc/design_paper.md

 It's worth noticing that the Pizza website cannot upgrade to support DAI without knowing how to discover the user's DAI balance[^balance-is-privacy] (to not to to waste a transaction fee just to find the DAI balance is insufficient), how to construct a DAI withdraw transaction or DAI-Ether gateway transaction and make direct smart contract function calls to the DAI holding contract.

-[^balance-is-privacy]: Eventually, the Pizza website would not only be oblivious about how to check balance, since TBML handles it, but also not possible to know the balance.
+[^balance-is-privacy]: Eventually, the Pizza website would not only be oblivious about how to check balance, since Tokenscript handles it, but also not possible to know the balance.
 This would require underlying blockchain's support, but ultimately cannot be done if we continue the current trend where website, who should care about business logic, also care about payment logic.

 Naturally, the Pizza website isn't in the best position to manage these payment-side details.
-TBML addreses this problem by
+Tokenscript addreses this problem by

-1. Encapsulating the smart contract function calls needed for supporting DAI, along with the javascript to construct needed transactions in TBML, signed by DAI issuer.
+1. Encapsulating the smart contract function calls needed for supporting DAI, along with the javascript to construct needed transactions in Tokenscript, signed by DAI issuer.

-2. Providing a browser side implementation and a javascript based implementation for TBML compatibility, so that the Pizza shop could just call a generic action to return Ether (or any acceptable currency) and let the payment logic in TBML work at transaction.
+2. Providing a browser side implementation and a javascript based implementation for Tokenscript compatibility, so that the Pizza shop could just call a generic action to return Ether (or any acceptable currency) and let the payment logic in Tokenscript work at transaction.

-TBML's capacity to embed payment logic and presentation means that not only it can display messages in user's language (like balance or "insufficient balance" message), but it can perform functions like pre-checking the balance, pause the checkout flow so that the user can perform a top-up flow and return to the checkout flow to finalise the checkout.
+Tokenscript's capacity to embed payment logic and presentation means that not only it can display messages in user's language (like balance or "insufficient balance" message), but it can perform functions like pre-checking the balance, pause the checkout flow so that the user can perform a top-up flow and return to the checkout flow to finalise the checkout.

 To the user, the process resembles a bit like the checkout processs leads the user to Paypal to finalise the transaction, except the process happens locally in an enhanced user-agent.

-We again argue that current prevailing method is not suitable for creati ng a frictionless market, while TBML could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.
+We again argue that current prevailing method is not suitable for creati ng a frictionless market, while Tokenscript could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.

 As concluded, Pizza website would not have the necessary payment side logic to handle everything on its own.
 The traditional approach is to let the Pizza website use the javascript sourced by MakerDAO project.
 The javascript may or may not use a RESTful API provided by MakerDAO